 If you can't find your Social Security card, don't worry – you can order a replacement card from the Social Security Administration (SSA).
 You will need to provide a suitable form of identification such as a U.S. driver's license, a U.S. passport, or a suitable state non-driver identification card.
 If Social Security has no record of your citizenship status and you are using identification other than a valid U.S. passport, you will need to provide a birth certificate.

-If you are missing one of the documents listed above and can't acquire a suitable replacement within ten working days, the SSA may accept alternate identification such as a U.S. Military ID card, employee ID card, or health insurance card.
+If you are missing one of the documents listed above and can't acquire a suitable replacement within ten working days, the SSA may accept alternate identification such as a U.S. Military ID card, employee ID card, school ID card, or health insurance card.
 Contact your local SSA office if you are unsure about suitable identification.

 All identification documents must be non-expired originals or certified copies from the original issuing agency.
 Photocopies or notarized documents are not allowed.

-After you've collected the necessary documents, download the Social Security card application from the SSA website.
+After you've collected the necessary documents, download the Social Security card application form from the SSA website.
 Fill out the application and either take the application and supporting documents to your local Social Security office or mail them to the correct Social Security Center that handles your area.
 Use the Social Security Office Locator for more details.

 Once your application is fully approved, your replacement Social Security card should show up in the mail within ten business days.